yuyang041060120/ng2-validation/README.md

 import { NgModule } from '@angular/core';
 import { BrowserModule } from '@angular/platform-browser';
 import { FormsModule } from '@angular/forms';
-import { CustomFormsModule } from 'ng4-validators';
+import { CustomFormsModule } from 'ngx-custom-validators';

 import { AppComponent } from './app.component';